How the New Jira Align Funding Features Support Enterprise Agility

 Decentralizing prioritization

 Third, with smaller testable initiatives and stable funded teams, the only thing left to think about is which initiatives the portfolio should work on.
 LPM advocates that all parties participate in deciding priority.
 Business owners, fiduciaries, and technical architects are part of the prioritization process.
 They review and analyze initiatives, which are part of a funnel of ideas.
 Enterprise architects provide size estimates they consider in prioritization.
-Then, they establish collaborative evaluation process, called “the portfolio Kanban.”
+Then, they establish a collaborative evaluation process, called “the portfolio Kanban.”

 The key benefit of collaborative budgeting is that it occurs before requiring a huge outlay of energy or estimates from delivery teams.
 It supports working toward the highest priority items with agility.